mjordan/createbag/README.md

 * Compile the utility into native Windows, OS X, and Linux binaries, at which point the utility will be invoked like any other Graphical User Interface application on those operating systems.
 * Add better error handling (e.g., options for going back to main application window, etc.).

+## License

+The Unlicense (http://unlicense.org/).
+Refer to the LICENSE file for more information.